HIPAA Security Rule: 5 Common Shortcomings (Administrative Safeguards)

 Go beyond HIPAA’s language to achieve better security and compliance.
-Here’s how.
+Here’s how:

 When we help clients with HIPAA assessments—whether it’s a security risk analysis or a gap analysis of security controls—we tend to see many of the same shortcomings again and again.
 The shortcomings I’m referring to can exist even if you follow all requirements as stated in the HIPAA Security Rule.

 In this post, we’ll take a look at some of the Administrative Safeguards found under the HIPAA Security Rule and how merely sticking to the Rule’s language is simply not good enough.
-In other words, if you simply do what a particular safeguard says you are supposed to do—and nothing more—you’re setting yourself up for failure from both a security and regulatory standpoint.
+In other words, if you simply do what a particular safeguard says you are supposed to do—and nothing more—you’re setting yourself up for failure from both a security and compliance standpoint.

 1. Not Conducting a Proper Security Risk Analysis

 In terms of regulatory risks, not performing a proper risk analysis ranks among the highest risks we see.
 The risk analysis language in § 164.308(a)(1)(ii)(A) of the HIPAA Security Rule is quite sparse.
 In reality, you have to review the requirements published by HHS Office for Civil Rights (OCR) in “Guidance on Risk Analysis Requirements under the HIPAA Security Rule.”

 Also keep in mind that OCR doesn’t consider a mere gap analysis of security controls to be a risk analysis.
 Check out this newsletter published by OCR in April 2018 called “Risk Analyses vs. Gap Analyses – What is the difference?”
 One of the first things OCR will request during a compliance review (in the aftermath of a breach, for example) is a copy of your most recent risk analysis.
 Not being able to provide one, or providing a deficient one, can get you into additional hot water.